Badger Conference: 2001–present

 This alignment only remained in place for two years, as it was replaced by Large School and Small School divisions in 2023.
 During this same year, McFarland and Monroe swapped conference affiliations: McFarland rejoined the Badger Conference and Monroe went to the Rock Valley Conference.
 Monroe's departure left Stoughton as the only school to have been a member of the conference for its entire history.
+In March 2026, the WIAA's Board of Control approved a request by Portage to leave the Badger Conference's Small School division to join the Capitol Conference for the 2027-28 school year, a move that will decrease Badger Conference membership to fifteen schools.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The Badger Conference remained at sixteen schools and adopted the large/small school divisional alignment three years before doing so for all sports, but with some changes to membership.
 Janesville Craig and Janesville Parker moved over as football-only members from the Big Eight Conference and were placed in the large-school division, with Edgewood and Monroe moving over to the Rock Valley Conference.
 The two Janesville schools returned to the Big Eight Conference for the 2022 football season, exchanging affiliations with Sun Prairie East and Sun Prairie West.
 Baraboo and Reedsburg moved over to the Mississippi Valley Conference and DeForest took their place in the small-schools division to give the Badger Conference fourteen members in two seven-team divisions for football.
 In 2024, Edgewood made their return to the Badger Conference as a football member, joining from the Capitol Conference along with Lakeside Lutheran in Lake Mills.
 They replaced Beaver Dam and Watertown, who left to join the East Central Conference as football-only members.
 Three schools moved over from the small-school division (DeForest, Fort Atkinson and Monona Grove) to give the large-school division eight members and the small-school division (who play an interlocking schedule with the East Central Conference) six members.
 The Badger Conference will be expanding to sixteen football members for the 2026-2027 cycle, welcoming back Beaver Dam and Watertown from the shuttered East Central Conference.
-Portage will also be swapping affiliations with McFarland, with the former joining the Rock Valley Conference.
+Additionally, McFarland and Monroe will be rejoining from the Rock Valley Conference, replacing Lakeside Lutheran and Portage after their reshuffling to the Capitol Conference.